handknitted/camsync/README.md

     # file on the target user's account on the target machine

 Copy the `bin/sync.sh` script to the motioneyeos machine at `/data/bin`, the `conf/env.sh` (completed with the appropriate values for your set up) to `/data/conf/.`.

+How to add to cron

+On the motioneyeos machine, as root (this might be revised as it's not a good practice to have root running things in cronif somebody else could)

+    EDITOR="vi" crontab -e

+and add a line

+    5 02 * * * . /data/conf/env.sh && /data/bin/sync.sh

+or something like.
+This line sets the script to run once a day at five minutes past two a.m.
+I think.